The French might be among the stingiest tippers in the world but that reputation does not take into account a longstanding New Year's custom.

 A week after Christmas day, present giving in France is far from over.
 After digging deep into their pockets to spoil their families, on January 1st it’s time to thank the "man on the street".

-It's tradition in France to gift workers like post deliverers, firefighters, rubbish collectors and caretakers/janitors an envelope with anything from €5 to €50 as a token of your gratitude.
+It’s tradition in France to gift workers like post deliverers, firefighters, rubbish collectors, caretakers and concierges (les gardiens in your apartment block) an envelope with anything from €5 to €50 as a token of your gratitude.

 These little financial shows of gratitude are called "Etrennes".